tawsbob/tawsbob/README.md

 Principal Software Engineer with deep expertise in building and maintaining SaaS platforms using React, Node.js, and microservices architecture.
 Proficient in designing RESTful APIs, integrating relational and non-relational databases, and orchestrating robust CI/CD pipelines to ensure code quality and rapid delivery.
 Adept at delivering scalable, high-performance solutions while leading cross-functional teams to champion best practices and drive innovation.
 Proven track record of architecting end-to-end systems that prioritize reliability, security, and seamless user experiences.

-Let me transform your business vision into a high profitable software.
-Hacking since 2004.

 Feel free to contact me.

 ### My Email